Eat healthy and sustainably in Russia's capital.Vostock-Photo

 Like much of north and east Europe, Russia's cuisine is heavily based on meat.
 But things are changing, and there are more and more people who agree that consuming only grown food is a better option.
 Over the past few years, many vegetarian and vegan eateries have begun appearing all over Moscow and this trend doesn't seem to be slowing down.

 Here are just a few places where you can grab a fresh, leafy and meat-free meal.

-This is a small, unpretentious little spot serving up simple vegetarian and vegan fare such as falafel, hummus, vegan pilaf and various soups.
-Prices are very reasonable and you can get a three-course lunch on weekdays between 1 p.m. and 4 p.m. for just 330 rubles, (under $6).
+This is a small, unpretentious little spot serving up simple vegan fare such as falafel, hummus, vegan pilaf and various soups.
+Prices are very reasonable and thanks to its location (Artplay art cluster), there are also events like concerts, book readings, discussions and so on.

 “Healthy is the new sexy,” so goes the motto of Fresh, Moscow's first modern gastronomic restaurant of vegetarian cuisine with stylish eco-friendly interior design.
 The woman behind Fresh, which now boasts a catering service, is Irina Azarova, a vegetarian and an expert on healthy living.

 The menu has all the typical items you’d find in European and U.S. vegetarian restaurants: juices, wraps, fresh bowls, salads, soups, special detox menus and fun desserts.
 There’s also an online shop where you can get all your veggie-related needs.